AJenbo/DiabloGrooboAnalysis/readme.md

 ## Level Identification Process

-The process for identifying a level involves first combining several stills from the video to get as bets a view of the given level as possible:
+The process for identifying a level involves first combining several stills from the video to get as best a view of the given level as possible:

 ![](Attachments/CombinedStills.png)